alicolville/meal-tracker/readme.txt

 == Upgrade Notice ==

-2.5 - Support for myCred.
-Reward your users for creating new entries and adding meals to their entries.
+3.0 - Shortcodes, shortcodes, shortcodes and much more.

 == Changelog ==

-= 2.6 =
+= 3.0 =

 * New feature: New shortcode: [mt-chart-entries] which displays a chart of the user's entries.
 Read more: https://mealtracker.yeken.uk/shortcodes/mt-chart-entries.html
 * New feature: New shortcode: [mt-table-entries] which displays a table of the user's entries.
 Read more: https://mealtracker.yeken.uk/shortcodes/mt-table-entries.html